TakaHoribe/autoware.universe/planning/behavior_path_planner/behavior_path_planner_lane_change.md

 However, suppose the lateral distance is insufficient.
 In that case, longitudinal distance will be evaluated.
 The candidate path is safe only when the longitudinal gap between the ego vehicle and the dynamic object is wide enough.

+(This equation appears suddenly.
+What is the lateral distance?
+Confused. ) Maybe it is more clear if you can explain like "there is enough distance in lateral or longitudinal direction".

 The following charts illustrate the flow of the safety checks

 ```plantuml